gurgeh/gurgeh.github.com/source/_posts/2013-09-03-big-programming.markdown

 ## Contrasts

-In the big picture, visual programming is very natural.
-It is, in fact, so natural that we often make flowcharts of how systems work.
-It would be better if these flowcharts would actually be the system, rather than an incomplete, possibly outdated description.

-In the details, visual programming is just an inconvient gimmick.

-In the big picture, we want good documentation.
+_In the big picture_, we want good documentation.

-In the details, documentation is often outdated and redundant.
+_In the details_, documentation is often outdated and redundant.

 In the big picture, uncontrolled side effects and mutable global variables lead to an unmaintainable mess where hidden assumptions are everywhere.